2025–26 NHL season: Regular season

-The regular season began on October 7, 2025, and is scheduled to conclude on April 16, 2026.
+The regular season began on October 7, 2025, and concluded on April 16, 2026.

 International games

 The Nashville Predators and Pittsburgh Penguins played two games against each other on November 14 and 16, 2025, at Avicii Arena in Stockholm, Sweden, with the teams splitting the series.

 Outdoor games

 The league has scheduled two outdoor games this season, both planned to be held in Florida: